-- 2.1 South Africa is a multi-party parliamentary democracy in which constitutional power is shared between the president and the parliament.
+- 2.1 South Africa is a multiparty parliamentary democracy in which constitutional power is shared between the president and the parliament.
 The parliament consists of two houses, the National Assembly and the National Council of Provinces, which are responsible for drafting the laws of the republic.
 The National Assembly also has specific control over bills relating to monetary matters.
 The current 400-member National Assembly was retained under the 1997 constitution, although the constitution allows for a range of between 350 and 400 members.
 The National Assembly is elected by a system of 'list proportional representation.'
 Each of the parties appearing on the ballot submits a rank-ordered list of candidates.
 The voters then cast their ballots for a party.
 Seats in the Assembly are allocated based on the percentage of votes each party receives. - 2.2 The African National Congress (ANC) won South Africa's first non-racial general elections in April 1994.
-Nelson Mandela became president and a Government of National Unity was formed.
-Mandela handed over leadership of the ANC to Thabo Mbeki in December 1997, who succeeded him as president following the general elections of 1999.
-In April 2004, Mbeki was re-elected as president for a second five-year term, but he resigned in September 2008 over allegations he interfered in a corruption case against his former deputy, ANC party leader Jacob Zuma.
-ANC deputy leader Kgalema Motlanthe was chosen by parliament to lead the country until the April 2009 elections.
-The ANC won the April 2009 elections with 65.9% of the vote (down from 69.7% in 2004) gaining 264 seats in parliament.
-Jacob Zuma was elected president by members of parliament and was sworn in on 9 May 2009. - 2.3 The Government generally respects the human rights of its citizens.
-However, the Government, non-governmental organisations (NGOs), and local media have reported police use of excessive force against suspects and detainees, which have resulted in deaths and injuries; vigilante violence and mob justice; and forcible dispersal of demonstrations.
-Violence resulting from racial and ethnic tensions and conflicts with foreigners; violence against women and children; and trafficking in persons have also been reported. - 2.4 The constitution and law provide for an independent judiciary, but whilst the judiciary continues to be generally independent, it remains understaffed and underfunded.
+Nelson Mandela became president and a Government of National Unity was formed: Commonwealth membership was restored and international sanctions against South Africa lifted.
+South Africa also took up her seat in the United Nations after a 20-year absence.
+Nelson Mandela handed over leadership of the ANC to Thabo Mbeki in December 1997, who succeeded him as president following the general elections of 1999.
+On 14 April 2004, South Africa held her third general election since the end of apartheid.
+President Mbeki was re-elected as president for a second five-year term.
+The ANC won 70% of the vote on a 77% turnout.
+Its nearest rival was the Democratic Alliance (DA) with 12%, followed by the Inkatha Freedom Party (IFP) with 7%.
+As the result of a series of "floor-crossings" in parliament in late 2005, the ANC gained 14 seats, bringing its majority to 293 (out of 400).
+The ANC now controls outright eight out of nine provinces in South Africa (KwaZulu Natal is the exception).
+In September 2008, Thabo Mbeki resigned as president over allegations he interfered in a corruption case against his former deputy, ANC party leader Jacob Zuma.
+ANC deputy leader Kgalema Motlanthe was chosen by parliament to lead the country until the elections due in April 2009. - 2.3 The Government generally respected the human rights of its citizens in 2007.
+However, the Government, non-governmental organisations (NGOs), and local media reported police use of excessive force against suspects and detainees, which resulted in deaths and injuries; vigilante violence and mob justice; forcible dispersal of demonstrations; pervasive violence against women and children; trafficking in persons; and violence resulting from racial and ethnic tensions and conflicts with foreigners. - 2.4 The law provides for an independent judiciary, but whilst the judiciary continues to be generally independent, in 2007, it reportedly remained understaffed and underfunded.
 The bill of rights provides for due process, including the right to a fair public trial within a reasonable time after being charged, the right to appeal to a higher court, and the right for detainees to obtain state-funded legal counsel when 'substantial injustice' would otherwise result.
-However, a general lack of information for accused persons regarding their rights to legal representation and the Government's inability to pay for these services remain problems.
-The Government operated 57 justice centres in the country in 2008 that provided legal assistance to the poor in order to speed the administration of justice, reduce the court rolls and alleviate overcrowding in prisons.
-However, lengthy delays continued to be a problem. - 2.5 The South African Police Service (SAPS) under the Department of Safety and Security, has primary responsibility for internal security.
-The South African National Defence Force (SANDF), under the Department of Defence, is responsible for external security, but also has domestic security responsibilities.
-In 2008, the SAPS continued efforts to professionalise, however, it reportedly remained ill-equipped, overworked, underpaid, and
+However, a general lack of information for accused persons regarding their rights to legal representation and the Government's inability to pay for these services remained problems in 2007.
+The Government operated 46 justice centres in the country in 2007, composed of the Departments of Justice, Correctional Services, Welfare and Health and the South African Police Service (SAPS), to speed the administration of justice, reduce the court rolls and alleviate overcrowding in prisons.
+However, lengthy delays continued to be a